MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define CHR6 "\x6"
 #define CHR7 "\x7"
 ```
-Define these characters so they can easily be used in custom boot screen strings.
+Define these characters so they can easily be used in custom boot screen strings.The display can have up to 8 custom characters.

 ## Character bootscreen example
 ![Image](/assets/images/bootscreen/character%20bootscreen%20eg.png){: .floater.framed}